Simulation Exercise

 We shall now use Multisim to create a simulated circuit and oscilloscope, that is identical in function to the oscillator built on breadboard in section 4.

-The toolbar of the Multisim programme looks like Fig. 126:
+The toolbar of the Multisim program looks like Figure 16.2:

 The actual appearance may differ depending on the screen resolution and the available options.